Does a subcontractor need insurance?

 Yes– business insurance is always a good idea, even if you aren’t legally required to have it.
 If you get paid to provide goods or services, then you are a business.
 And all businesses should be protected, even when they’re just starting out.

 Insurance can also help you land bigger jobs.
-A lot of employers or other contractors will require you to have insurance if you’re going to do work for them.
+A lot of contractors will require you to have insurance if you’re going to do work for them.

 Either way, you should protect yourself when you’re working.
 If something goes wrong on the job, business insurance can help protect you, and your assets.